apache/fury/docs/protocols/xlang_object_graph_spec.md

 | REF VALUE FLAG      | `0`        | This flag indicates the object is referencable and the first time to serialize.                                                                         |

-When reference tracking is disabled globally or for specific types, or for certain types within a particular context(e.g., a field of a class), only the `NULL` and `NOT_NULL VALUE` flags will be used for reference meta.
+When reference tracking is disabled globally or for specific types, or for certain types within a particular context(e.g., a field of a type), only the `NULL` and `NOT_NULL VALUE` flags will be used for reference meta.

+For languages which doesn't support reference such as rust, reference tracking must be disabled for correct deserialization by fury rust implementation.

+In languages which doesn't support GC, Fury use `optional` to indicate nullability:

+- In rust, Fury takes `Option:None` as a null value
+- In c++, Fury takes `std::nullopt` as a null value

-## Class Meta
+## Type Meta

-Fury supports to register class by an optional id, the registration can be used for security check and class identification.
+Fury supports to register type by an optional id, the registration can be used for security check and type identification.
-If a class is registered, it will have a user-provided or an auto-growing unsigned int i.e. `class_id`.
+If a type is registered, it will have a user-provided or an auto-growing unsigned int i.e. `type_id`.

-Depending on whether meta share mode and registration is enabled for current class, Fury will write class meta differently.
+Depending on whether meta share mode and registration is enabled for current type, Fury will write type meta differently.

 ### Schema consistent

-If schema consistent mode is enabled globally or enabled for current class, class meta will be written as follows:
+If schema consistent mode is enabled globally or enabled for current type, type meta will be written as follows:

-- If class is registered, it will be written as a fury unsigned varint: `class_id << 1`.
+- If type is registered, it will be written as a fury unsigned varint: `type_id << 1`.
-- If class is not registered:
+- If type is not registered:
-    - If class is not an array, fury will write one byte `0bxxxxxxx1` first, then write class name.
+    - If type is not an array, fury will write one byte `0bxxxxxxx1` first, then write type name.
-        - The first little bit is `1`, which is different from first bit `0` of encoded class id.
-Fury can use this information to determine whether to read class by class id for deserialization.
+        - The first little bit is `1`, which is different from first bit `0` of encoded type id.
+Fury can use this information to determine whether to read type by type id for deserialization.
-    - If class is not registered and class is an array, fury will write one byte `dimensions << 1 | 1` first, then write component class subsequently.
-This can reduce array class name cost if component class is or will be serialized.
+    - If type is not registered and type is an array, fury will write one byte `dimensions << 1 | 1` first, then write component type subsequently.
+This can reduce array type name cost if component type is or will be serialized.
-    - Class will be written as two enumerated fury unsigned by default: `package name` and `class name`.
-If meta share mode is enabled, class will be written as an unsigned varint which points to index in `MetaContext`.
+    - Type will be written as two enumerated fury unsigned by default: `namespace` and `type name`.
+If meta share mode is enabled, type will be written as an unsigned varint which points to index in `MetaContext`.

 ### Schema evolution

-If schema evolution mode is enabled globally or enabled for current class, class meta will be written as follows:
+If schema evolution mode is enabled globally or enabled for current type, type meta will be written as follows:

-- If meta share mode is not enabled, class meta will be written as schema consistent mode.
+- If meta share mode is not enabled, type meta will be written as schema consistent mode.
 Additionally, field meta such as field type and name will be written with the field value using a key-value like layout.
-- If meta share mode is enabled, class meta will be written as a meta-share encoded binary if class hasn't been written before, otherwise an unsigned varint id which references to previous written class meta will be written.
+- If meta share mode is enabled, type meta will be written as a meta-share encoded binary if type hasn't been written before, otherwise an unsigned varint id which references to previous written type meta will be written.

 ## Meta share